OPC-Router/opc-ua-umati-mssql-grafana/README.md

 ![First Startup](./img/AddDocker.png)

+### 3. Open the status page
-To observe the current and historical state select this pane and for example select the connection transferring the visualized data.
+To observe the current and historical transfers select this pane and for example select the connection transferring the visualized data.

 ![First Startup](./img/UmatiDockerSampleOPCRouter.png)